What Family Dentistry Entails

 - Dentures.
 Dentures are a dental prosthesis that dentists use to replace missing teeth on one jaw or both.
 Your dentist can recommend removable or implant-supported dentures depending on the condition of your jawbone.
 Also, the dentist can consider partial dentures or dental bridges.

 Cosmetic dental services improve your smile aesthetics.
 However, some of the cosmetic dental care services can improve your bite and tooth functionality.
-Some of the cosmetic dentistry services we provide at Fox Creek Family Dental in Loveland include:
+Some of the cosmetic dentistry services we provide at Fox Creek Dental by Espire in Loveland include:

 - Teeth whitening.
 Teeth whitening treatments help restore the natural color of your teeth if they are stained or discolored.